ys/websocket_client/README.md

 ## TODO

-The client has been significantly reworked, now backed by `gen_fsm`.
+The client has been significantly reworked, now backed by `gen_statem`.
 There may still be bugs.
 Please report them.

 1. Stop using `verify_none` by default